manhofer/Line3D/README.txt

 -b [float] - Reprojection_Error_Upper_Bound
 The error bounds (in pixels) for the affinity computation and clustering.
 These values will be projected into 3D space for 3D similarity computation (please have a look at the paper).
-If the results are too sparse, try increasing -b (default is 3.5px).
+If the results are too sparse, try increasing -b.

 -g [float] - Sigma_Angle
 -p [float] - Sigma_Position